Eurovision Song Contest 2013: Non-EBU member

-Liechtensteiner broadcaster 1 FL TV had been trying to join the EBU since 2010.
+Liechtensteiner broadcaster 1FLTV had been trying to join the EBU since 2010.
 Director Peter Kölbel had said that due to a lack of financial subsidies from the government, EBU membership participation to participate in the contest would be impossible to obtain until 2013 at the earliest; however, it was later announced that the country would not take part in 2013.

 Format

 The combination of televoting and jury voting results underwent changes that were detailed in the official rules for the 2013 contest.
-Each member of a respective nation's jury was required to rank every song, except that of their own country.
-The voting results from each member of a particular nation's jury were combined to produce an overall ranking from first to last place.
+Each member of a respective country's jury was required to rank every song, except that of their own country.
+The voting results from each member of a particular country's jury were combined to produce an overall ranking from first to last place.
 Likewise, the televoting results were also interpreted as a full ranking, taking into account the full televoting result rather than just the top ten.
 The combination of the jury's full ranking and the televote's full ranking produced an overall ranking of all competing entries.
 The song which scored the highest overall rank received 12 points, while the tenth-best ranked song received 1-point.
 It was announced in the official Media Handbook that an official app would also be available for voters to vote via during the contest.

 Official sponsors of the broadcast were the main Swedish-Finnish telecommunication company TeliaSonera, and the German cosmetics company Schwarzkopf.
 The competition sponsors were the makeup company IsaDora cosmetics, the supermarket ICA and Tetra Pak.